ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Ansible can connect to UNIX Systems Services to bring your Ansible Automation strategy to IBM Z.

-"This enables development and operations automation on Z through a seamless, unified workflow orchestration with configuration management, provisioning, and application deployment in one easy-to-use platform."
+This enables development and operations automation on IBM Z through a seamless, unified workflow orchestration with configuration management, provisioning, and application deployment with the easy-to-use Ansible platform.

 Ansible and UNIX Systems Services